DanySafatli/buildfreshvm/README.md

 ## Motivation

 After creating countless VM's in Oracle VirtualBox manually, I decided it was time to save myself some cycles and work more efficiently.
-This is my process and the .sh file I used to execute after the preliminary configurations.
+This is my process and the .sh files I used to execute after the preliminary configurations.

 ## Installation